Wolfwalker96/HeArcAlgoNumA2/Labo4/README.md

 The objective is to make a JavaScript program which find derivate functions of cosine.
 We have to implement cosine with the Taylor's Series.

-An secondary objective is to solve an algebra problem.
+A secondary objective is to solve an algebra problem.

 Method
 ------

 ### Cosine implementation

-As we have to implement our own cosine function, we decide to use the Maclaurin's Series (an Taylor's Series where a=0) because this enable to remove the sine in the series (as sin(0)=0).
+As we have to implement our own cosine function, we decided to use the Maclaurin's Series (a Taylor's Series where a=0) because this enable us to remove the sine in the series (as sin(0)=0).

 ### Derivate implementation